Collier and the William & Mary Tribe visit conference foe Drexel - WTOP News

 Philadelphia; Thursday, 7 p.m.
 EST

-BOTTOM LINE: CAA foes Drexel and William & Mary meet on Thursday.
+BOTTOM LINE: Cole Hargrove and Drexel host Noah Collier and William & Mary in CAA play Thursday.

-The Dragons have gone 4-4 in home games.
-Drexel ranks fifth in the CAA with 10.2 offensive rebounds per game led by Cole Hargrove averaging 3.2.
+The Dragons are 4-4 on their home court.
+Drexel is fifth in the CAA with 24.7 defensive rebounds per game led by Hargrove averaging 4.7.

-The Tribe have gone 8-2 against CAA opponents.
-William & Mary is ninth in the CAA with 31.7 rebounds per game led by Chase Lowe averaging 5.2.
+The Tribe are 8-2 against CAA opponents.
+William & Mary leads the CAA with 17.3 assists.
+Isaiah Mbeng leads the Tribe with 3.4.

-Drexel’s average of 7.6 made 3-pointers per game this season is only 0.4 fewer made shots on average than the 8.0 per game William & Mary gives up.
-William & Mary scores 14.3 more points per game (80.7) than Drexel allows to opponents (66.4).
+Drexel is shooting 45.1% from the field this season, 0.9 percentage points higher than the 44.2% William & Mary allows to opponents.
+William & Mary averages 10.8 made 3-pointers per game this season, 4.6 more made shots on average than the 6.2 per game Drexel allows.

+The Dragons and Tribe match up Thursday for the first time in CAA play this season.

-TOP PERFORMERS: Kobe Magee is scoring 14.4 points per game and averaging 5.4 rebounds for the Dragons.
-Yame Butler is averaging 1.6 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Jason Drake is averaging 9.4 points for the Dragons.
+Yame Butler is averaging 14.2 points and 5.4 rebounds while shooting 50.0% over the past 10 games.

-Gabe Dorsey is scoring 12.4 points per game with 3.3 rebounds and 0.9 assists for the Tribe.
-Matteus Case is averaging 10.4 points over the past 10 games.
+Gabe Dorsey is averaging 12.4 points for the Tribe.
+Keller Boothby is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Dragons: 4-6, averaging 66.4 points, 34.7 rebounds, 10.6 assists, 5.2 steals and 5.2 blocks per game while shooting 43.1% from the field.
 Their opponents have averaged 66.3 points per game.